danfishgold/similarweb-playlist/README.md

 - The playlist is emptied when the last user leaves.
 This makes sense from a design perspective but was annoying from a development perspective
 - addSongs instead of addSong to support batch addition
+- I had to duplicate reducer.ts in front/back end because of mismatched "module" values in the tsconfig.
+I wasted a lot of time on this.
+Important to note: that code is sharable mainly because the back end implementation is naive.
+A more advanced back end would need separate logic, so maybe this duplication isn't the worst thing.

 ## TODO